lhmRyan/dual-purpose-hashing-DPH/README.md

 All Rights Reserved.

-Contact: haomiao.liu@vipl.ict.ac.cn
+Contact: haomiao.liu@vipl.ict.ac.cn, wangruiping@ict.ac.cn

 -------------------------------------------------------------------------

 Source Codes:
 =========================================================================

-For patent issues, the source codes of this work are released upon request for research purposes only.
+For patent issues, the source codes and processed data can only be used for none-commercial purpose.
+Please make appropriate reference to our work if you are using the codes for your research.
+Thank you.
 Please contact us for details.

 -------------------------------------------------------------------------